Recovery of Behaviors Encoded via Bilateral Constraints: Introduction

 Unlike robots, many animals display great aptitude at preserving motion despite changes in the underlying dynamics.
 Through injury, age, or the otherwise mutable nature of organic tissue, animals are able to preserve behaviors despite great dynamic variability.
 For example, in the case of light or moderate limb damage, we distinguish this resiliency from healing -- a human with a sprained ankle immediately begins limping, rather than waiting for a healing process to restore the joint to full functionality.
 Obviously, robots would be advantaged by a similar ability to preserve task execution through damage or changes in dynamics.

-In contemporary geometric language, the model-based regime usually describe systems in terms of a differential generator -- the \concept{uncontrolled dynamics} -- and the space of possible control actions at each state -- the \concept{control distribution}.
-The key insight behind our approach is the power of using the dual to the conventional control theory approach.
+Since we wish to employ feedback control to compensate for this uncertainty, in contemporary geometric language, the model-based regime usually describe systems in terms of a differential generator -- the \concept{uncontrolled dynamics} -- and the space of possible control actions at each state -- the \concept{control distribution}.
+The key insight behind our approach is the power of using the \emph{dual} to the conventional control theory approach.
 We specify behaviors in terms of a (potentially over-determined) ranked list of differential constraints.

-When considering constrained dynamics, a class of robots that has received considerable are those than can be expressed as a collection of bilateral constraints -- most conspicuously, mechanical systems expressed as collections of rigid bodies subject to kinematic constraints \cite{murray2017robotmanipulation}; equivalently, masses or links connected by revolute and prismatic joints that may or not be actuated, and similarly, though not exhaustively, such mechanisms subject to grasping constraints \cite{murray2017robotmanipulation}, nonholonomic constraints \cite{bloch2003nonholonomic} or soft contacts \cite{eldering2016role}.
+When considering the spectrum of dynamical systems subject to constraints, a class of robots that has received considerable are those than can be expressed as a collection of bilateral constraints -- most conspicuously, mechanical systems expressed as collections of rigid bodies subject to kinematic constraints \cite{murray2017robotmanipulation}; equivalently, masses or links connected by revolute and prismatic joints that may or not be actuated, and similarly, though not exhaustively, such mechanisms subject to grasping constraints \cite{murray2017robotmanipulation}, nonholonomic constraints \cite{bloch2003nonholonomic} or soft contacts \cite{eldering2016role}.
 Very often, the constraints are resolved into a differential equation (the aforementioned differential generator) arising from the Euler-Lagrange equations subject to the correct constraint regime.

-Many types of mechanical failure correspond to the removal or addition of kinematic constraints: e.g. a wheel losing traction removes a constraint, or a bearing locks, adding a new constraint.
+As such, many types of mechanical failure correspond to the removal or addition of kinematic constraints: e.g. a wheel losing traction removes a constraint, or a bearing locks, adding a new constraint.
 We will show how in such cases our ranked list of constraints can be used to naturally define a control problem with a richly informative local gradient.
 We will then also show that this approach is amenable to both explicit constructive solutions when underlying dynamic models are available, as well as defining an optimization problem that be solved via shooting approaches in hardware.

 In our representation, high-ranking differential constraints represent unbreakable physical constraints imposed by physics and mechanical structure, whereas the lower-ranking constraints represent design choices and priorities.
 Whether constraints appear, disappear, or change, we always employ the dominant list of constraints to choose the robot's action, thereby utilizing as much state-local information as possible.
 This mathematical representation makes it particularly easy to specify a desired behaviors using the conceptual framework of \concept{Templates and Anchors} \cite{full1999templates}, \cite[Chp.3]{sharbafi2017bioinspired}.